Diseases in an SHTF

 Today, if we’re sick we can simply go to the doctor and have them prescribe medication to us.
 After a collapse, that luxury will be gone.
 Something as simple as a small cut or an eye infection could eventually become fatal.

-Common Ways to Contract a Disease After a Collapse
+Common Ways to Contract a Disease After an SHTF

 Hygiene will become even more important after a collapse than it is today.
 The bad part is keeping yourself clean is going to become much more difficult!